shoully/WinFi/README.md

 You can easily create a WiFi hotspot to connect all your devices, just give your hotspot a name and password, and you are ready to go.

+The application will be available soon, until that you can setup the hotspot manually.

 ### Manually setup